harshgadodia/harshgadodia/_pages/quotes.md

 - "I was born here.
 I had the audacity of equality" (Hasan Minhaj)

 - "Reality has a well known liberal bias" (Stephen Colbert)

+- "All of humanity's problems stem from man's inability to sit quietly in a room alone" (Blaise Pascal)

+- "If two people always agree on everything, then one of them is dispensable" (Winston Churchill)